WaliMuhammadAhmad/AIVoice-Detection-using-SVM/README.md

-# AI Voice Detection using SVM
+# AI Voice Detection

-Welcome to the AI Voice Detection using the SVM repository!
-This project presents an SVM model trained to distinguish between real human voices and AI-generated voices.
+This project presents an SVM model trained to distinguish between real human and AI-generated voices.

 ## About the Project

-The AI Voice Detection project leverages Support Vector Machines (SVM) to classify audio samples as real human voices or AI-generated voices.
+The AI Voice Detection project uses Support Vector Machines (SVM) algo to classify audio samples as real human or AI-generated voices.
-With the increasing presence of AI-generated content, this model aims to provide a tool for distinguishing between authentic and synthesized speech.
-The model can detect any type of AI-generated audio like Google Assistant Voice, Alexa Voice and any other AI-generated Text-to-Speech Voice.
+The trained model file can detect any type of AI-generated audio, such as Google Assistant Voice, Alexa Voice, and any other AI-generated Text-to-Speech Voice.
 This is a binary classification problem so the model takes real and fake audio as the training dataset.
 After training you can use predict.py to predict the voice.
+The model's performance can be increased by adding and diverse dataset.

+*Note: *tensorflow implementation is also provided in the [folder](tensorflow/).
+The results might not be good bcz it is still under work!**

 ## Dataset

-The dataset used for training and evaluation comprises 70 audio samples, with 35 samples each for real human voices and AI-generated voices.
+The dataset used for training and evaluation comprises 70 audio samples, with 35 samples each for real human and AI-generated voices.
-All the audios are .wav file format, have 44100 Hz sample rate and mono channel.
+All the audios are `.wav` file format, have *44100 Hz* sample rate and mono channel.
 More details are listed below:

 - Real Audio Dataset
   There are 30 real audios recorded by 4 male voices reading 4 English passages.
 All the audio has a length of 30 seconds (15 minutes in total)